 The ISO's January 13 filing of updated FCM Cost of New Entry ("CONE"), Net CONE and Offer Review Trigger Price ("ORTP") values remains pending.
 With respect to CONE and Net CONE, the ISO will use a gas-fired simple cycle combustion-turbine ("CT") as the reference technology for the updated values, \$11.35 and \$8.04, respectively.
 The ISO will use a Capacity factor of 32%, resulting in a \$11.02 ORTP for on-shore wind resources.
 The ISO requested a March 15, 2017 effective date for the new values to coincide with the beginning of the administrative cycle for FCA12.
 The CONE & ORTP Updates were not supported by the Participants Committee when considered at the January 6 meeting.
 Comments on this filing were due on or before February 3.
-Doc-less interventions were filed by Avangrid, Brookfield, Calpine, ConEd, Dominion, Eversource, Exelon, FirstLight, LSPower, National Grid, NextEra, NRG, PSEG, and Cogentrix29 (out-of-time).
+Doc-less interventions were filed by Avangrid, Brookfield, Calpine, ConEd, Dominion, Eversource, Exelon, FirstLight, LSPower, National Grid, NextEra, NRG, PSEG, and Cogentrix (out-of-time).
 Comments were filed by NEPOOL (identifying concerns and alternatives presented and reviewed in the course of the stakeholder process preceding the filing) and NESCOE (supporting the CONE/Net CONE values as overall reasonable updates reflecting changed market outcomes and market designs).
 NEPGA filed a protest (challenging the ISO's proposal to base Net CONE for FCA12 on a greenfield simple-cycle combustion turbine).
 The ISO answered the NEPGA protest on February 17.
-This matter is pending before the FERC.
-If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).
+NEPGA answered the ISO's February 17 answer on March 6 and the ISO answered NEPGA's March 6 answer on March 21.